fosskers/aura/README.md

   thus research into prospective packages should be done beforehand.
   However, for functionality's sake, the option `--hotedit` used with `-A` will prompt the user for PKGBUILD editing.
-Regardless, as a responsible user you must KNOW.
-WHAT.
-YOU.
-ARE.
-BUILDING.
+Regardless, as a responsible user you must know what you are building.

 ### Downgradibility
   Built AUR package files are moved to the package cache.
   This allows for them to be easily downgraded when problems arise.
   Other top AUR helper programs do not do this.
+  Options `--save` and `--restore` aid you during system breakage.

 ### No Orphans
   Sometimes dependencies lose their *required* status, but remain